dCache/dcache-book2/config-hsm.md

 By default dCache is configured to only log information if something unexpected happens.
 However, to get familiar with Tertiary Storage System interactions you might be interested in more details.
 This section provides advice on how to obtain this kind of information.

-### The EXECUTABLE log file
+### The **executable** log file

 Since you provide the `executable`, interfacing DCACHE and the TSS, it is in your responsibility to ensure sufficient logging information to be able to trace possible problems with either DCACHE or the TSS.
 Each request should be printed with the full set of parameters it receives, together with a timestamp.
 Furthermore information returned to DCACHE should be reported.

-### DCACHE log files in general
+### dCache log files in general

-In DCACHE, each domain (e.g. DOMAIN-DCACHE, DOMAIN-POOL etc) prints logging information into its own log file named after the domain.
+In DCACHE, each domain (e.g. dCacheDomain, <pool>Domain etc) prints logging information into its own log file named after the domain.
 The location of those log files it typically the **/var/log** or **/var/log/dCache** directory depending on the individual configuration.
 In the default logging setup only errors are reported.
 This behavior can be changed by either modifying **/etc/dcache/logback.xml** or using the DCACHE CLI to increase the log level of particular components as described [below](https://www.dcache.org/manuals/Book-2.16/config/cf-tss-monitor-fhs.shtml#cf-tss-monitor-log-cli).

 #### Increase the DCACHE log level by changes in **/etc/dcache/logback.xml**

-If you intend to increase the log level of all components on a particular host you would need to change the **/etc/dcache/logback.xml** file as described below.
-DCACHE components need to be restarted to activate the changes.
+If you intend to increase the log level of all components on a particular host you would need to change the **/etc/dcache/logback.xml** file as described below. dCache components need to be restarted to activate the changes.

     <threshold>
          <appender>stdout</appender>